1513 Acting I: Realism (3) F

 3491 Theatre Workshop: Practicum (1) F, SP

-A practical course in technical aspects of dramatic production.
+A practical course in technical aspects of theatre production, including sets, lighting, sound, design, management, costumes, and chapel.
 The course may be repeated each semester for credit up to 8 hours.

 This course focuses on Shakespeare and is designed to help actors develop their approach to Shakespeare’s plays.
 Emphasis is placed on the mechanics of analyzing, interpreting, and internalizing Shakespeare’s texts with the end goal of bringing them to full emotional and creative life.
 Students also study Shakespeare’s canon and place as a historical figure.
 For theatre majors only.
 Prerequisites: Theatre 1513, 2153.

-4023 Advanced Directing (3) SP Offered even-numbered years
+4023 Advanced Directing (3) SP Offered odd-numbered years

 This course introduces an approach to performing in a range of historic works through reorganization of basic acting methods.
 It will familiarize students with classical dramatic literature.
 It will also teach them how to use textual clues to understand character development, while applying various acting styles in performance.
 Through their study of period styles and acting, students will also find the correlation between faith and art.
 Prerequisites: Theatre 1513, 2153.

-4043 Musical Theatre Performance Workshop (3) SP Offered even-numbered years
+4043 Musical Theatre Performance Workshop (3) F Offered even-numbered years

 4102 Senior Seminar I (2) F